theiliad/mosaic-backup/content/thinking/engagement-marketing-best-practices-for-social-content-and-influencers.md

 featuredImage: /img/thinking/engagement-marketing-best-practices.jpg
 category: thought-leadership
 author: Danielle Seaman
+description: In engagement marketing, brand tone is vital.
+Best practice in content and influencer marketing to engage customers with an authentic marketing voice.
 ---

-### In engagement marketing, brand tone is vital.
-Best practice in content and influencer marketing to engage customers with an authentic marketing voice.

 Content is having its moment, again.
 People have been consuming large amounts of it since the advent of the smartphone, and now due to the COVID crisis, are doing so at an unprecedented rate.
 On top of this, brands are starting to take Gen Z - the ultimate content consumers - seriously as a consumer group.